skasproject/skas/docsite/docs/userguide.md

 - Some allow overriding of values provided by the server.
 - `clientId/Secret` is an optional method to restrict access to this command to users provided with these information.
 To be configured on the server.

+This command has been used at the beginning of this chapter.
+If you enter `kubectl sk init --help`, you can see that there are some more options:

+- Some are related to certificate management and have already been mentioned.
+- Some allow for overriding values provided by the server.
+- `clientId/Secret` is an optional method to restrict access to this command to users provided with this information.
+  This needs to be configured on the server.

 ### login

-Perform the login/pasword interaction.

-Will also allow providing login and password on the command line.
+Perform the login/password interaction.
+You can also provide the login and password on the command line.

 ### logout

-Logout the user, by deleting locally cached token.
+Log out the user by deleting the locally cached token.

 ### password

-To change current user password.
+Change the current user password.

-To change the password of another user, use the `kubectl sk user patch` command.
-Of course, you need to be member of the group `skas-admin` to do so.
+If you want to change the password of another user, you can use the `kubectl sk user patch` command.
+However, please note that you need to be a member of the `skas-admin` group to perform this action.

 ### whoami

-Display the currently logged user and the groups its belong to.
+Display the currently logged-in user and the groups to which it belongs.

 ### version